 How much does a Unity Candle cost?

-What is the meaning of a candle lighting ceremony?
+What is the meaning of a candle-lighting ceremony?

-What is the symbol of a candle in weddings?
+What is the symbol of a candle at weddings?

-Lighting candles and joining them together is the physical representation of their enduring commitment, and the blending of their two families.
+Lighting candles and joining them together is the physical representation of their enduring commitment and the blending of their two families.

 When to do the unity candle ceremony